neuromechanist/bids-examples/emg_examples/Fields necessary to describe EMG-BIDS recordings.md

 #### *Textual description:*

-“Multiple electrodes were placed over the lower face to record from the articulatory muscles.”
+"Multiple electrodes were placed over the lower face to record from the articulatory muscles."

 #### *Proposed machine-readable metadata in a JSON or TSV file*